mrskjha/FINTRACK/README.md

 - Automated tracking of investments and financial trends.

 ## Technologies & Tools
+### **Frontend & Backend**
+- Next.js - Used for Frontend
+- Node.js - Used for Backend
+- PostgreSQL - Used for Database
 ### **Artificial Intelligence & Machine Learning**
 - TensorFlow / Scikit-learn – Predictive analytics, financial risk assessment, and expense tracking.
 - OpenAI GPT / Rasa – AI-powered financial chatbots for real-time advisory.